germanodlf/bacula-zabbix/README.md

 - **Graphs**

-  - *Backup Full - Bytes transferred*: Displays a graph with the variation of the bytes transferred by full jobs, faced with the variation of the exit status of these jobs
-  - *Backup Full - Compression rate*: Displays a graph with the variation of the compression rate by full jobs, faced with the variation of the exit status of these jobs
-  - *Backup Full - Elapsed time*: Displays a graph with the variation of the elapsed time by full jobs, faced with the variation of the exit status of these jobs
-  - *Backup Full - Files transferred*: Displays a graph with the variation of the files transferred by full jobs, faced with the variation of the exit status of these jobs
-  - *Backup Full - Transfer rate*: Displays a graph with the variation of the transfer rate by full jobs, faced with the variation of the exit status of these jobs
-  - *Backup Differential - Bytes transferred*: Displays a graph with the variation of the bytes transferred by differential jobs, faced with the variation of the exit status of these jobs
-  - *Backup Differential - Compression rate*: Displays a graph with the variation of the compression rate by differential jobs, faced with the variation of the exit status of these jobs
-  - *Backup Differential - Elapsed time*: Displays a graph with the variation of the elapsed time by differential jobs, faced with the variation of the exit status of these jobs
-  - *Backup Differential - Files transferred*: Displays a graph with the variation of the files transferred by differential jobs, faced with the variation of the exit status of these jobs
-  - *Backup Differential - Transfer rate*: Displays a graph with the variation of the transfer rate by differential jobs, faced with the variation of the exit status of these jobs
+  Again, in the same way as the items related to backup jobs, the graphs are divided into the three backup's levels: Full, Differential and Incremental.
+For each level there are five graphs as described below:

-  - *Backup Incremental - Bytes transferred*: Displays a graph with the variation of the bytes transferred by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Bytes transferred*: Displays a graph with the variation of the bytes transferred by backup jobs, faced with the variation of the exit status of these jobs
-  - *Backup Incremental - Compression rate*: Displays a graph with the variation of the compression rate by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Compression rate*: Displays a graph with the variation of the compression rate by backup jobs, faced with the variation of the exit status of these jobs
-  - *Backup Incremental - Elapsed time*: Displays a graph with the variation of the elapsed time by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Elapsed time*: Displays a graph with the variation of the elapsed time by backup jobs, faced with the variation of the exit status of these jobs
-  - *Backup Incremental - Files transferred*: Displays a graph with the variation of the files transferred by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Files transferred*: Displays a graph with the variation of the files transferred by backup jobs, faced with the variation of the exit status of these jobs
-  - *Backup Incremental - Transfer rate*: Displays a graph with the variation of the transfer rate by incremental jobs, faced with the variation of the exit status of these jobs
+  - *Transfer rate*: Displays a graph with the variation of the transfer rate by backup jobs, faced with the variation of the exit status of these jobs

 - **Screens**